jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onBind.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onBindRequest.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onBind.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros
+-   `socks5.onBindRequest.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros
--   `socks5.onBind.listenBindPortRange`: Specifies a binding
+-   `socks5.onBindRequest.listenBindPortRange`: Specifies a binding
 port range for the listen socket if the provided port is zero (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onBind.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onBindRequest.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onConnectRequest.prepareTargetFacingSocket`: Specifies the boolean
+value to indicate if the target-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect)
+-   `socks5.onConnectRequest.targetFacingBindHost`: Specifies the binding host
+name or address for the target-facing socket
+-   `socks5.onConnectRequest.targetFacingBindPortRange`: Specifies a binding
+port range for the target-facing socket (This rule result can be specified multiple times with each rule result specifying another port range)
+-   `socks5.onConnectRequest.targetFacingConnectTimeout`: Specifies the timeout
+in milliseconds on waiting for the target-facing socket to connect (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
+-   `socks5.onConnectRequest.targetFacingSocketSetting`: Specifies a socket
+setting for the target-facing socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onCommand.bindHost`: Specifies the binding host name or address for all sockets
+-   `socks5.onRequest.bindHost`: Specifies the binding host name or address for all sockets
--   `socks5.onCommand.bindTcpPortRange`: Specifies a binding
+-   `socks5.onRequest.bindTcpPortRange`: Specifies a binding
 port range for all TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onCommand.bindUdpPortRange`: Specifies a binding
+-   `socks5.onRequest.bindUdpPortRange`: Specifies a binding
 port range for all UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onCommand.externalFacingBindHost`: Specifies the binding host
+-   `socks5.onRequest.externalFacingBindHost`: Specifies the binding host
 name or address for all external-facing sockets
--   `socks5.onCommand.externalFacingBindTcpPortRange`: Specifies a
+-   `socks5.onRequest.externalFacingBindTcpPortRange`: Specifies a
 binding port range for all external-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onCommand.externalFacingBindUdpPortRange`: Specifies a
+-   `socks5.onRequest.externalFacingBindUdpPortRange`: Specifies a
 binding port range for all external-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onCommand.externalFacingSocketSetting`: Specifies a socket
+-   `socks5.onRequest.externalFacingSocketSetting`: Specifies a socket
 setting for all external-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onCommand.internalFacingBindHost`: Specifies the binding
+-   `socks5.onRequest.internalFacingBindHost`: Specifies the binding
 host name or address for all internal-facing sockets
--   `socks5.onCommand.internalFacingBindUdpPortRange`: Specifies a
+-   `socks5.onRequest.internalFacingBindUdpPortRange`: Specifies a
 binding port range for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onCommand.internalFacingSocketSetting`: Specifies a socket
+-   `socks5.onRequest.internalFacingSocketSetting`: Specifies a socket
 setting for all internal-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onCommand.socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onRequest.socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onConnect.prepareServerFacingSocket`: Specifies the boolean
-value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect)
--   `socks5.onConnect.serverFacingBindHost`: Specifies the binding host
-name or address for the server-facing socket
--   `socks5.onConnect.serverFacingBindPortRange`: Specifies a binding
-port range for the server-facing socket
-(This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onConnect.serverFacingConnectTimeout`: Specifies the timeout
-in milliseconds on waiting for the server-facing socket to connect (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onConnect.serverFacingSocketSetting`: Specifies a socket
-setting for the server-facing socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onUdpAssociate.clientFacingBindHost`: Specifies the binding
+-   `socks5.onUdpAssociateRequest.clientFacingBindHost`: Specifies the binding
 host name or address for the client-facing UDP socket
--   `socks5.onUdpAssociate.clientFacingBindPortRange`: Specifies a
+-   `socks5.onUdpAssociateRequest.clientFacingBindPortRange`: Specifies a
 binding port range for the client-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onUdpAssociate.clientFacingSocketSetting`: Specifies a
+-   `socks5.onUdpAssociateRequest.clientFacingSocketSetting`: Specifies a
 socket setting for the client-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
--   `socks5.onUdpAssociate.peerFacingBindHost`: Specifies the binding
+-   `socks5.onUdpAssociateRequest.peerFacingBindHost`: Specifies the binding
 host name or address for the peer-facing UDP socket
--   `socks5.onUdpAssociate.peerFacingBindPortRange`: Specifies a
+-   `socks5.onUdpAssociateRequest.peerFacingBindPortRange`: Specifies a
 binding port range for the peer-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another port range)
--   `socks5.onUdpAssociate.peerFacingSocketSetting`: Specifies a socket
+-   `socks5.onUdpAssociateRequest.peerFacingSocketSetting`: Specifies a socket
 setting for the peer-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another socket setting)